Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-I've also seen escargots served with with foie gras, and there's even such as thing as snail caviar, which is reportedly more expensive than Beluga caviar.
+I've also seen escargots served with foie gras, and there's even such as thing as snail caviar, which is reportedly more expensive than Beluga caviar.

 If you ever order escargots in a restaurant, they are usually served by the dozen or the half-dozen (a few try to ride the fence and offer 9), and are often served in their shell.

-This may require a bit of dexterity because there are utensils to manipulate: a pincer of sorts, called snail tongs, a tiny two-pronged fork, and a plate with little dips in which to settle each escargot.
+This may require a bit of dexterity because there are utensils to manipulate: a pincer of sorts, called snail tongs, a tiny two-pronged fork, and a plate with little dips in which to stabilize each escargot.

 Here's a little video that should demystify the various utensils.

 Snails aren't always served in their shells in a restaurant, however.
-Sometimes they arrive directly on a snail plate, without a shell, but frankly, even though scooping them out of the shell is the fun part.
+Sometimes they arrive directly on a snail plate, without a shell, but frankly, scooping them out of the shell is the fun part.